pyrates/roll/docs/reference.md

 A namedtuple to collect matched route data with attributes:

 * **payload** (`dict`): the data received by the `@app.route` decorator, contains all handlers plus optionnal custom data.
+Value is `None` when request path is not found.
 * **vars** (`dict`): URL placeholders resolved for the current route.